rishabkumar7/github-actions-sms-alert/README.md

 ### Prerequisites
 What you’ll need for this:
 - A Twilio Account.
-Sign up for free
+Sign up for free - twilio.com/try-twilio
 - A Twilio phone number
 - A Twilio API Key and Secret
+- GitHub Actions